What Are the Defenses Against a Defamation Charge?

-For example, if you write a book about someone and you put it in a drawer and someone found it and published it, did you communicate it?
+For example, if you write a book about someone and you put it in a drawer, and someone found it and published it, did you communicate it?

 Consent Has Been Given

 If you can prove that the plaintiff consented to the statement, in an interview, for example, or in a written statement of consent, there is no defamation.
-This is another case in which there should be something in writing to show consent.
+It is another case in which there should be something in writing to show consent.
 It's not easy to prove consent in a "he said/she said" situation.

 Privilege or Immunity Can Be Claimed

-A common defense against defamation is privilege, or immunity.
+A common defense against defamation is privilege or immunity.
 There are many types of privilege, but the most common are absolute privilege and qualified privilege.